polymerchm/pyuiEdit/README.md

 The **Undo** button restores the ui to its prior state.

-The current state of the ui can be saves as a pyui or json file by hitting the **Save** button.
+The current state of the ui can be saved as a pyui or json file by hitting the **Save** button.
 A dialog presents the file directory of the original source file.
-If the extension is not provided, it defaults to ".pyui"
+If the extension is not provided, it defaults to ".pyui".
+Extensions of than 'pyui or json' are not permitted.
+The resultant file is "pretty-printed" so that it is readable when edited as a text file (say using **shellista** or **stash**'s `edit -t` command)

+**To Do**:
+	- allowing manipulation of selected view's "atrributes"
+	- dealing with attribute values that have embedded newline characters.